boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-multiple-dashboards-and-widgets.md

 ## How to get Embed Secret key from Bold BI application

 You can obtain your Embed Secret key from the administrator settings section.
-Please refer to this [link](/site-administration/embed-settings/) for further information.
+Please refer to the [Embed Settings](/site-administration/embed-settings/) for further information.

 ## How to get common Embed Secret key from UMS